mikaeld66/kelda/README.rst

 :Generic file:
   config

-This command set up the test area.
-A directory is created as specified (if not already existing) and symbolic links is put in place as specified in the configuration file.
-All links already in place are removed before the new ones are created!
-This way old links not listed in the configuration any more is unpresented from the consumer.
+Required arguments:

-- required arguments:
+  **rootdir**
-    **rootdir**: This is the directory under which the "top level" directory is created.
+  This is the directory under which the "top level" directory is created.
 If no directory named 'test' exists here, it is created.
 Beneath this there will be a link for every line specified in the configuration file.

 - optional arguments:
     *For each repository which should be publized one line relative to the 'snapshot'-directory.
 That is; use the form "*<YYYY-MM-DD/[repo]>*".